-Before we review the topics, let's review a few navigation tips so that you have a great experience exploring the content pages.
+Before taking a look at the topics for this course, let's review a few navigation tips so that you have a great experience exploring the content pages.
 There are navigation buttons provided at the bottom of the page for backward and forward movement.
 Also, a pause button is provided to pause the narration.
 If you are using a mobile device, you may swipe a page left to go forward and swipe right to go backward, unless otherwise instructed.
 A copy of the narration can be accessed by selecting the "Click here to access the narration script" button.
 Now, let's review the topics.